wwheastie/Mars-Rover/README.md

 # Mars-Rover
 Coding exercise to download images from NASA's API and store them locally.
-This project uses Java, Spring Boot, JPA/Hibernate, Asynchronous Programming, Maven, JUnit, H2, and RESTful Services
+This project uses Java, Spring Boot, JPA/Hibernate, Asynchronous Programming, Maven, Docker, JUnit, H2, and RESTful Services

 ## How to Use
 This application can be ran in Spring Boot, executed as a jar file, or deployed on docker container.
 There is a folder called webpage that conatins a basic html file that can be used to see images retireve, process dates again, or clear Image Detail table (NOTE: in order for the web page to work, the application will have to run on port 8080).